 - Be mindful of what you are feeding – While dry kibble diets are not being implicated based on current research on bloat in dogs, it seems to me dogs at the highest risk for bloat would benefit from a raw or fresh food diet.
 In addition, if you have a large breed dog who is a fast eater, consider investing in a slow feeder food bowl that will slow him down.
 Do NOT use this for a giant breed dog.
 Do NOT use a raised food bowl for ANY large breed or giant breed dog.

 - Feed a probiotic!
-Probiotics not only maintain a proper gut flora, they may help improve the efficiency of your dog’s digestive system and outcompete harmful (and potentially gas-producing) bacteria.
+Probiotics not only maintain a proper gut flora, but they may also help improve the efficiency of your dog’s digestive system and outcompete harmful (and potentially gas-producing) bacteria.
 [READ: Probiotics for Dogs: The Facts and Strains that Matter Most and The Top Do’s and Don’ts to Protect Your Dog’s Gut Health on Antibiotics]

 - Have your dog’s veterinarian and an emergency veterinarian pre-programmed into your phone.
 Time is of the essence!
 If you suspect your dog is bloating, you MUST act FAST.
 Fumbling around on Google or in your bottomless pit of a purse to find the phone number for your vet will cost you time.
 Time you do not have.
 Do this today.
 Do it NOW!

 - Download your free Quick Reference Guide to Bloat for Dogs – a comprehensive, one-page guide which includes a list of at-risk breeds, signs, symptoms, and phases of bloat, as well as how to treat and prevent bloat.
 This guide is a MUST have reference for all big dog owners!